 Kia ora tamāriki mā and whānau.
 Here we are again in Level 4 and it has been some time since we have seen each other.
-We hope you are saying safe and having fun within your family bubble.
+We hope you are staying safe and having fun within your family bubble.
 Last year Liz and I added some video’s to our blog page for you to keep in touch by listening to stories, songs, finger plays, cooking, ideas for art and nature and even some experiments.
 Please check these out we hope you enjoy, we may look at making more video’s with Jennifer if our Level 4 is extended into next month.
 Kia kaha everyone hope to see you all again soon.

 Capital E are a Children’s performance company who travel around New Zealand putting on live shows.
 This year we booked to attend their show called “Seasons” at the TSB Showplace.
 The show “Seasons” transports children through song, music, and puppetry into the four seasons – raumati, ngahuru, hōtoke and kōanga.
 With a journey into natures world of living creatures.